Software Development Estimation: Minimum Viable Product

 How To Prepare Requirements For Software Product Estimation

-The perfect situation is when there's a design, an application map or a clickable prototype, accompanied by a document that contains a general description of the application and a text description for every screen or feature.
+The perfect situation is when there’s a design, an application map, or a clickable prototype, accompanied by a document that contains a general description of the application and a text description for every screen or feature.

 Example: a login screen in a typical application.
 We’ll start with the description:

 Such a description with a design sketch already shows how many input fields and buttons are there, what each one does, what the logic is, and what requests will be processed on the server.
-Then we can apply Agile methodology to change the screen design, add sign-in via Twitter, check the existence of the email during the input, add animations and lots of other things – the rest depends on wishes, ideas, and budget, of course.
-If we take a fixed development estimate, this stage must already have final approved design, password validation rules, list of social networks for authentication, and a lot more.
+Then we can apply Agile methodology to change the screen design, add sign-in via Twitter, check the existence of the email during the input, add animations, and lots of other things – the rest depends on wishes, ideas, and budget, of course.
+If we take a fixed development estimate, this stage must already have a final approved design, password validation rules, a list of social networks for authentication, and a lot more.
 Each change in the existing requirements requires re-estimations.
-Besides that, preparation of requirements helps understand functional gaps in the application.
-For example, if there is login, there must be registration.
+Besides that, the preparation of requirements helps understand functional gaps in the application.
+For example, if there is a login, there must be registered.
 This way of forming software requirements is brief and understandable.
 This helps technical and non-technical team members understand each other clearly.

 In order to create good software product requirements, it’s important to decide on covered platforms and technologies.
 It may be native or cross-platform development.
 Native development makes a highly responsive application that can utilize all the capabilities of a selected operating system.
 Native development is optimal for the majority of users of different groups, who value the visual part.
 Cross-platform development brings the advantage of making an application for two or more platforms.
 This works best for software products that have to be launched as soon as possible, with minimal expenses, and used on several platforms.

 iOS is the most profitable operating system, according to App Annie, so product owners tend to start there.